-- Tapioca flour is available at most health food stores or online here.
-Coconut flour is also available in most health food stores or you can purchase it in the marketplace here.
+- Tapioca and coconut flour are available at most health food stores or online here.

 - This is nut and dairy free, so it works with my current version of AIP, but if you haven’t been able to reintroduce eggs yet then it would not be appropriate for you.
 Cinnamon and cloves are both spices that are AIP-friendly.

 - Tapioca starch is not SCD or GAPS legal.
 You could omit it and add in another 1/4 cup of coconut flour.
 The texture will be different, but the taste will be the same.

 - This is an excellent choice for a low-FODMAP diet as both pumpkin and cranberry are safe.

 - Recently someone on Facebook asked me about a low-oxalate diet, which I do not follow strictly but try to be aware of because I have had calcium-oxalate kidney stones in the past and don’t want a repeat if I can help it!
 Cranberries are high in oxalate content, but this article from Urologic Nursing suggests that their oxalate content is not highly bioavailable and that urine oxalate content actually decreased when patients drank cranberry juice.
 Proceed with caution if oxalates are an issue for you.